sillybytes/haskell_the_hard_way-es/entry.md

 myfunc list = foldl bar initialValue list
 ```

-If you really want to know how the magic works, here is the definition of foldl:
 Si realmente quieres saber como funciona la magia, aquí está la definición
 de `foldl`: